Project-Road-Sign-Detection/Tensorflow-Street-Sign-Recognition/README.md

 ### Analyzing the Labels

 As real life traffic situations are used as input of the process the dataset needs to be reviewed and analyzed regularly.
 Therefore another tool was developed (DataSetCLI.py) to manage the large amounts of data.
 The tool offers multiple options for the database.
+All fuctions require a path to the root folder of your data, which should contain only images and xml-label files.

+    .
+    ├── root Data               #Root folder containing the data ├── images              #images location folder
+        ├── labels              #xml location folder

 ##### Export of Classes